UNStats/website/gatsby-theme-2020/content/thematic-areas/TA2.md

 ---
 id: TA2
+color: blue
 title: Innovations and synergies across data ecosystems
+subtitle:
+  Bringing data sources together and creating an enabling environment for the integration and use of non-traditional data sources.
 ---

-_Bringing data sources together and creating an enabling environment for the integration and use of non-traditional data sources._

 This thematic area addresses innovations and synergies across different data communities by creating an enabling environment for the integration and use of